jakenjarvis/Android-OrmLiteContentProvider/README.md

     }

 ### Configuring a Class with Automatic generation of Contract Class.
 There is no need for special difficult.
 You add the @Contract annotation.
+And Shall be given here information underlying to produce.

     @Contract()
     @DatabaseTable(tableName = "accounts")